Mi marido tiene familia: Mi marido tiene más familia (2018–19)

 Finally, Julieta has managed to maintain a personal and professional life with balance, next to Robert and their children: the adopted 4-year-old David, and biological daughter Blanquita who is just months old.
-Again, the Córcega family will face a series of problems, unleashed when Robert finds his grandfather, Canuto "Tito" Córcega (Carlos Bracho), the "deceased" father of Eugenio, Tulio and Audifaz, something Doña Imelda made them believe when he unexpectedly left.

-hunexpectedlyaleft due s unfaithful to Crisanta decades ago.
-On the other hand, Julieta goes through hot flashes with the arrival of Susana Córcega (Susana González), as her new boss, but Susana is nothing more and nothing less than the daughter that Canuto and Crisanta procreated in Baja California, and together they get to know the rest Córcega to Oaxaca.
+Again, the Córcega family will face a series of problems, unleashed when Robert finds his grandfather, Canuto "Tito" Córcega (Carlos Bracho), the "deceased" father of Eugenio, Tulio and Audifaz, something Doña Imelda made them believe when he unexpectedly left due to being unfaithful with Crisanta decades ago.
+On the other hand, Julieta goes through hot flashes with the arrival of Susana Córcega (Susana González), as her new boss, but Susana is nothing more and nothing less than the daughter that Canuto and Crisanta procreated in Baja California, and together they get to know the rest of the Córcegas in Oaxaca.
 Susana will test Julieta's ability to excel; she can not believe that her new boss is Robert's blood-related aunt and, therefore, her political aunt.
-Believing that fate is determined to put more obstacles than he has already had to cross, definitely so it is, because now Julieta has more political family, something that she always wanted to flee.
-Daniela and Gabriel The bears, have built a stable marriage before the conflicts of their families: the Córcega and the Musi.
-Daniela will take on a greater challenge when Gabriel asks her to have a son, in itself it was to marry him and his family to accept it.
+Believing that fate is determined to put more obstacles than she has already had to cross, definitely so it is, because now Julieta has more political family, something that she always wanted to flee.
+Daniela and Gabriel, have built a stable marriage before the conflicts of their families: the Córcega and the Musi.
+Daniela will take on a greater challenge when Gabriel asks her to have a child.
 This will trigger even more problems between families.

 For Robert, it is a real miracle to have found all of the Córcegas, who also include Susana, half-sister of Eugenio, Tulio and Audifaz, and Sebastián and Axel, sons of Susana and cousins of Robert.
 Susana also happens to be the new head director of Klass, the company Julieta works at and temporarily led, pushing her to "second-in-command".
 New tenants, Francisco "Pancho" López and his children, move into the building as a way of escaping from their hurtful past in Mexico City.
 The remaining members of the Córcega family will detonate a new thread: the fights.
 This implies new challenges in the lives of Julieta and Robert, including uniting the entire Córcega clan and standing up for yourself at work, and together they will demonstrate that, in spite of the problems of the families they will be able to follow ahead, seeing by their well-being.